Get all the latest data for Tulum

 What are the biggest risks for property prices in Tulum in 2026?

-As of early 2026, the three biggest risks for property prices in Tulum are condo oversupply leading to slower absorption, tourism volatility affecting rental yields, and environmental challenges like water infrastructure and sargassum seasons.
+As of 2026, the three biggest risks for Tulum property prices are condo oversupply, weaker short-term rental performance and unfinished local infrastructure.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Tulum.